HPCL/autoperf/README.rst

 Install
 ===================

-You can insall this package following distutils convention.
+You can install this package following distutils convention.
 For example, in order to install in your home directory::

   $ python setup.py install --user

 Or, install to a specific directory::

-  $ python setup.py install --preifx=<some_directory>
+  $ python setup.py install --prefix=<some_directory>

 Read this if you want to know more about distutils:

   https://docs.python.org/2/install/index.html

-If you don't want to reinstall the package after each "git pull", you can simply do this::
+If you don't want to re-install the package after each "git pull", you can simply do this::

   $ python setup build_ext -i